Inkshaded/digital-media-archiving-system/Patterns.md

     CsvRecordStore -> implements -> RecordStore

 ### Dependency Inversion Principle
-The high-level controller only relies on the abstractions of the FileSelector, Storage, and RecordStore interfaces.
+The high-level controller only relies on the abstractions of the FileStorageInterface, RecordStorageInterface, FileSelector, and SearchInterface interfaces.
 The actual details of how the concrete implementations work only matter at the lower level and are therefore only accessed there.
-For example, LocalStorage implementation can be directly applied to the program through the Storage interface, but not vice versa.
+For example, LocalStorage implementation can be directly applied to the program through the FileStorageInterface interface, but not vice versa.

 ## Design Patterns

 ### Singleton - Creational - Classes that are ensured to have only one instance
 ----
+No classes are currently ensured to only have one instance

 ### Immutable Classes - Creational - Classes whose variables cannot be changed after initialization
 ----